OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 establish whether the user is permitted to perform the operation.
 The options are explained below.

 #### Configuring sudo

 `sudo` can be configured such that a user is privilaged to use one, several or all superuser commands.
-More flexible, however, is assigning one or several commands to a group.
-One or several users can be added to this group.
+More flexible, however, is assigning one or several commands to a number of users.
+Users can then be added to this group.
 The syntax of entries in `/etc/sudoers` is as follows:

 ```
 user hostlist=(userlist) commandlist
+%group hostlist=(userlist) commandlist
 ```

-So, for example, root would typically have the following entry: `root ALL = (ALL) ALL`
+So, for example, root would typically have the following entry: `root ALL = (ALL) ALL`.
+A group is prefixed by a '%'.

----

 Example: Permit a user to run the lpadmin command